starzel/buildout/README.txt

 ++++++++++++

 ``Frontend webserver (Nginx)``
-    The first Nginx manages the virtualhost, rewirtes if needed and terminates the SSL (before varnish).
+    The first Nginx manages the virtualhost, rewrites if needed and terminates the SSL (before varnish).
 A minimal config cloud be found in the  `demo.plone.de project <https://github.com/collective/demo.plone.de/blob/master/templates/nginx.conf>`_.
     More information can also be found in the `PloneDocs <https://docs.plone.org/manage/deploying/front-end/nginx.html#minimal-nginx-front-end-configuration-for-plone-on-ubuntu-debian-linux>`_

 ``Cache (Varnish)``